4x8Matrix/VoiceChatSDK/README.md

 # VoiceChatSDK
 ## About
 VoiceChatSDK brings new features to the roblox VoiceChat experience, I built this module because as of right now the only control developers actually have over VoiceChat is validation of voice chat.
 This SDK introduces a handle over VoiceChat that the developers can manipulate, there is two sides to this SDK; Server & Client which both have accesss to do different things and influence VoiceChat in different ways.

 ## Installation
-<...>
+Head on over to [Releases](https://github.com/4x8Matrix/VoiceChatSDK/releases/) and follow the instructions on the release page.

 ## API Documentation
 ### Server API